Toric structure on the complex projective plane

 A distorted hexagonal tiling illustrating the topology of $\mathbb{CP}^2$

 Imagine identifying the opposite edges of each hexagon, to form a torus.
 This picture shows a family of 2 dimensional tori parametrized by a triangle, which traces out a four dimensional manifold.
 However, as we near the edges of the triangle, the tiles degenerate into lines.
 The associated tori degenerate into circles.
-On the corners, the tiles (and thus the tori) degenerate into points.
-All together, we get a topologically nontrivial four manifold without boundary.
-This is the complex projective plane $\mathbb{CP}^2$.
+On the corners, the tiles (and thus the tori) degenerate into points (see picture below).
+All together, we get a topologically nontrivial four manifold without boundary, the complex projective plane $\mathbb{CP}^2$.

 This decomposition of $\mathbb{CP}^2$ into families of tori is called a toric structure.
 We should think of this like a four-dimensional manifold of revolution, where we revolve around two separate axes.
 In this post, I’d like to explain the toric structure on $\mathbb{CP}^2$ and how I made this image.

 The toric structure on $\mathbb{CP}^2$ is defined by isolating the phase and magnitude of the coordinates of a point in projective space.
 In particular, we will define a map from $\mathbb{CP}^2$ to a triangle $\Delta$ using only the magnitude.
 The fiber over each point will be a torus of possible phases.
-As a four dimensional manifold, $\mathbb{CP}^2$ can be represented as a parameter family of 2-dimensional tori parametrized by a triangle.
+It is easiest to introduce these ideas on the simpler 4-manifold, the complex plane $\mathbb{C}^2$.

 Drawing the axis of R^2, in the positive quadrent, above a point in the middle there is a torus.
 Above the boundary lines, there is a circle.
 Above the origin, a point